-Project Location: 2nd District
+• Project Location: Downtown Hammond

-• Project Description: The former legacy Queen Anne Candy site (and prior to that medical supply vendor site) is now the site of the Meats by Linz economic development project.
-As planning for this site moved forward it was discovered that there was environmental clean up on the site that would be needed but did not have funding available.
-This will allow the project to continue to move forward and clean up this small area of environmental contamination that was left over from historical industrial and commercial use of the property.
-This remediation will take place in 2023.
+• Project Description: The formal legacy Queen Anne Candy site (and prior to that medical supply vendor site) is now the site of the Meats by Linz economic development project.
+As planning for this site moved forward, it was discovered that there was environmental clean up on the site that would be needed but did not have funding available.
+This will allow the project to continue to move forward and clean up this small are of environmental contamination that was left over from historical industrial and commercial use for the property This remediation was completed in 2023.
+The reduction of funds for this project is due to the total project cost coming in under budget.